How To Treat Mange In Dogs

 What are the Symptoms of Mange in Dogs?

 Demodectic mange causes symptoms such as hair loss, bald spots, scabbing, open sores and often a terrible smell.
 It can also lead to ear infections.
-This type of canine mange can affect larger areas of your dog’s body.
-Your dog will let you know how uncomfortable he feels by scratching constantly.
+This type of canine mange can affect larger areas of your dog's body.
+Your dog will let you know how uncomfortable he feels by scratching and itching constantly.
 This type of skin trauma can result in inflamed skin and secondary skin infections such as open sores and rashes.
-Although puppies generally have little or no adverse reactions to this type of mite, dogs with inadequate immune systems, regardless of age, may become quite ill with this type of mange.
+Although puppies generally have little or no adverse reactions to this type of mite, dogs with inadequate immune systems, regardless of age, may become quite ill.
 The good news is that this type of mange is not contagious to other animals or humans.

 Sarcoptic mange, however, is highly contagious to other animals and even humans.
-The symptoms are similar to demodectic mange – your dog could experience hair loss, reddened skin, open body sores and scabs – but these symptoms are generally focused on smaller areas of the body, such as ears, elbows, back, hocks, face, legs and abdomen.
-If it goes untreated, Sarcoptic mange can spread to the entire body.
+The symptoms are similar to demodectic mange - your dog could experience hair loss, reddened skin, open body sores and scabs - but these symptoms are generally focused on smaller areas of the body, such as ears, elbows, back, hocks, face, legs and abdomen.
+If it is left untreated, Sarcoptic mange can spread to the entire body.
 The Sarcoptic mange mites are intensely itchy and your dog will be in a frenzy with continuous scratching and itching.
 Find Banixx near you or buy online.